KupferudelWolf/AetherWiki/Characters/Wulg.md

 ## Body
 x

-Wulg has ram-like crystal horns made of scheelite.
+Wulg has ram-like crystal horns made of fluorescent scheelite.
 They are thus soft and fragile despite their intimidating appearance, though Wulg can easily repair them once damaged.

 ## Spark
 x